Sunlight streams through large windows with white frames, illuminating a room and revealing outdoor greenery.

 The future of the Indian interior design industry appears promising, marked by several key trends and developments that are poised to shape its trajectory in the coming years.

-The Indian interior design market is undergoing a progressing phase, fueled by progressing consumer preferences, urbanization, and the growth of the real estate area.
+The Indian interior design market is undergoing a changing phase, fueled by changing consumer preferences, urbanization, and the growth of the real estate area.
 With a projected market size of INR 30.5 billion by 2027, this industry presents lucrative opportunities for both established players and aspiring entrepreneurs.
-But, to capitalize on these opportunities, interior designers must stay abreast of emerging trends, accept enduring practices, and exploit with finesse ultramodern technologies to serve the building needs of their clients.
+But, to capitalize on these opportunities, interior designers must stay abreast of emerging trends, embrace sustainable practices, and exploit with finesse ultramodern technologies to cater to the evolving needs of their clients.
 By doing so, they can contribute to the creation of visually stunning and functional living spaces that reflect the aspirations of modern India.